mrblacyk/macOS/README.md

 # README

-This repository is meant to be executed on new macOS instance.
+This repository is meant to be executed on fresh macOS instance.

 ---